Aliases for TNFAIP3 Gene

 GeneCards Summary for TNFAIP3 Gene

 TNFAIP3 (TNF Alpha Induced Protein 3) is a Protein Coding gene.
-Diseases associated with TNFAIP3 include Autoinflammatory Syndrome, Familial, Behcet-Like and Iridocyclitis.
-Among its related pathways are Immune System and TNF signaling (REACTOME).
-GO annotations related to this gene include ligase activity and thiol-dependent ubiquitin-specific protease activity.
-An important paralog of this gene is OTUD7B.
+Diseases associated with TNFAIP3 include Autoinflammatory Syndrome, Familial, Behcet-Like and Autoinflammatory Syndrome.
+Among its related pathways are Metabolism of proteins and Toll-like Receptor Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include ligase activity and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is OTUD7A.